 of the esophagus, causing painful burning.

-reflux symptom, yet isn’t the only GERD symptom.
+isn't the only GERD symptom.
+Additional typical symptoms

-cough, chest pain that mimics a heart attack, voice
+syndrome, chronic dry cough, chest pain that mimics a heart attack

 pain).